 For example, I was recently booking flights for a trip I’ve got coming up, and purposefully declined an itinerary with a layover in Baltimore.
 This may sound paranoid, but I’ve heard from a couple of people who got stuck in a bad city and had to leave the airport with their luggage and now illegal firearms.

 This can jam you up in court if you get caught, so try to avoid layovers in bad cities/states whenever possible.

-There you have it, those are the steps to fly legally with your firearm.
+There you have it; those are the steps to flying legally with your firearm.
 Make sure that when you get to your destination, you’ve got a proper concealed carry holster to hide it on your body.